 Equinor to commence fourth tranche of the 2022 share buy-back programme

-/EIN News/ -- Equinor (OSE: EQNR, NYSE: EQNR) will commence on 31 October 2022 the fourth and final tranche of around USD 1,833 million of the 2022 share buy-back programme, as announced in relation with the third quarter results on 28 October 2022.
+Equinor (EQNREQNR will commence on 31 October 2022 the fourth and final tranche of around USD 1,833 million of the 2022 share buy-back programme, as announced in relation with the third quarter results on 28 October 2022.

 Based on the strength of the balance sheet and the outlook for commodity prices, the Board of Directors has decided to initiate a fourth and final tranche of share buy-back of around USD 1,833 million in order to complete the share buy-back programme for 2022 according to previously communicated target of USD 6 billion.
 The fourth tranche will commence on 31 October and will end no later than 27 January 2023.
 The fourth tranche of around USD 1,833 million includes shares to be redeemed from the Norwegian State.